Rhian777/INSY7315_ST10247368/README.md

 Reason for AI Usage:
 ====================

-ChatGPT's main role in the development of the project was to assist in matching WireFrames and fixing and Database Integration Issues.
+ChatGPT's main role in the development of the project was to assist in matching WireFrames and fixing any Database Integration Issues.

 ChatGPT Chats:
 ==============